Consensys/doc.web3signer/docs/reference/cli/subcommands.md

 <!--/tabs-->

-Use to filter secrets loaded into Web3Signer.
-[List operation filtering](https://cloud.google.com/secret-manager/docs/filtering) is applied
+Filter to use when loading secrets into Web3Signer.
+[List operation filtering](https://cloud.google.com/secret-manager/docs/filtering) is applied.

 Only secrets matching the filter are loaded.
 If not specified, all secrets from the project identified by [`--gcp-project-id`](#gcp-project-id) are loaded.